Software Alternatives & Reviews

 • Looking for Headless CMS with components

 Prismic is great for this.
 Allows you to preview your components with mock data and arrange them on pages like a site builder.
 Also allows content versioning so you can ship content changes together and create preview links to the site with the updated content.
 I used strapi to do exactly what you intended to build my portfolio and it works but it was a pain in the neck to make it work the way I needed it to.
 I...
-Source: 10 months ago
+Source: over 1 year ago

 • Headless CMS API calls cost comparison